89luca89/pakkero/README.md

 - putting garbage random values before and after the payload to mask it
 - reverse it and change each byte endianess

-Encryption password is the hash SHA512 of the compiled launcher itself, thus providing some integrity protection and anti-tampering.
+Encryption password is the hash SHA512 of the compiled launcher itself together with the garbage values added to fill the file till the offset, thus providing some integrity protection and anti-tampering.

 #### Offset